Last Updated: 7.14.2021

 - Best practice is to maintain a reasonable social distance (about 6 feet).
 This is very important in preventing the spread of COVID-19.

 - Wash your hands often with soap and water.
 If soap and water are not available, use a hand sanitizer that contains at least 60% alcohol.

 - Routinely clean and disinfect frequently touched surfaces.

 - Cover your mouth and nose with a mask when around others.

 - Ensures that staff will have Personal Protective Equipment (“PPE”) appropriate for their work in addition to face coverings and gloves.

-- Required sign-in of everyone that comes into your workspace.
+- ARCHIVED: Required sign-in of everyone that comes into your workspace.
 Depending on your company’s size, you can manually or use an APP with the basic requirement being that you are collecting the information and getting a completed health questionnaire from everyone that enters your establishment.

-- Your trained staff should also monitor temperature readings of all visitors and staff at any point of entry.
+- ARCHIVED: Your trained staff should also monitor temperature readings of all visitors and staff at any point of entry.

 - Continue to have some staff work remotely.